Frequently asked questions

 How long does practice take?

-A practice set is a short list of words — usually a few minutes.
+A book is a short story on a handful of practice words, usually a few minutes.
 When the words are done, the activity is done.
 There is no feed and nothing built to keep a child scrolling.

 Do I have to judge how my child sounds?